Singapore Government Logo

 Description and Ethnobotany

-Trunk Stem solitary, slender, prominently marked with annulated scars of fallen fronds, diameter 40 cm.
+Trunk The trunk is solitary, slender, prominently marked with annulated frond scars, reaching 40 cm in diameter.

-Cultivation It prefers deep, well-drained soils that are slightly acidic to neutral.
-Able withstand low to medium light but has a low tolerance for salt and wind (crown becomes tattered after strong gusts).
-Propagated by seeds.
+Cultivation It grows well in deep, well-drained soils that are slightly acidic to neutral and bright direct sunlight.
+Young plants can tolerate low to medium light but have a low tolerance for salt and wind (the crown becomes tattered after strong gusts).
+It can be propagated by seeds.

-Ethnobotanical Uses Others: The seed (nut) is chewed by the natives and it stains the lips and teeth red, with the excrement being hot and acrid.
+Others: The seed (nut) is chewed by the natives, and stains the lips and teeth red, with the excrement being hot and acrid.
 Seed (nut) is aromatic and astringent, and can be addictive.
-It is used against anaemia, fits, leucoderma, leprosy, and obesity, and is also a purgative and an iontment for nasal ulcers.
+It is used against anaemia, fits, leucoderma, leprosy, and obesity, and is also a purgative and an ointment for nasal ulcers.
 In India, the nut has been used to treat tapeworms.
-Traditionally, the flowers are used in medicines as charms for the healing of the sick in Borneo.
+Traditionally, flowers are used in medicine as charms to heal the sick in Borneo.
 Chewing on the seeds (nuts) produces euphoria, heightened alertness, sweating, salivation, and an increased capacity to work, and alkaloid arecoline, which is found in the nut, accounts for these effects.
 However, studies have shown that there is an association with oral submucous fibrosis (OSF), pre-cancerous oral lesions and squamous cell carcinoma.
 Acute effects of chewing betel nuts include asthma, hypotension and tachycardia.
-Others: The husk fibres has been used to make thick boards, fluffy cushions and non-woven farbric, while the stems were useful building material in the villages and have been widely used for a variety of construction purposes.
-Tannins, which are found in betel nut, were traditionally being used for dyeing clothes, as adhesives in plywood manufacture, and for tanning leather for home use.
-Leaves of the betel nut can be used as a fermentation stimulant in industrial alcohol production.

 Landscaping Features